Levana-Protocol/levana-perps/docs/perps-deploy.md

     * Provide the `--family` flag to indicate the family of contracts (e.g., `dragondev`)
     * Will instantiate fresh copies of `faucet`, `cw20`, and `factory`
     * Adds a new market (which causes a new market, position token, and both LP and xLP liquidity tokens)
-    * Sends CW20 tokens to the nibb bot for the contract family specified
     * Sets the price admin on the factory contract to the price admin bot for the contract family specified
     * (Both above points leverage `assets/config.yaml`)
     * Logs all the new contracts in the `tracker`